 When students put together something and write it on a large piece of paper to present, it can take a long time to create it in the first place, and there may not be enough time for everyone to present.
 By using digital devices, students can quickly put their ideas into shape and create presentation materials, which can then be shared not only within the school but also outside.
 This is what we call "communicating."

-Furthermore, the collaborative aspect of learning will be greatly enhanced, as students will be able to instantly share researched information using AirDrop and other methods, connect ideas by sharing information with each other before presenting, and co-edit presentation materials.
-Furthermore, by utilizing video conferencing software such as Zoom, it will be possible to carry out educational activities with a variety of people both inside and outside the school, turning home, the community, and school into learning spaces.
+Furthermore, the collaborative nature of learning is greatly enhanced by features such as instantly sharing researched information via AirDrop, collaborating on ideas by sharing information with each other before presentations, and jointly editing presentation materials.
+Additionally, by utilizing video conferencing software like Zoom, Education activities can be conducted with various people both inside and outside of school, transforming home, community, and school into learning spaces everywhere.
 This is what "connecting" means.

 "Adjusting" allows us to provide individually optimized learning for each child.
 Until now, lessons were taught using the teacher's mouth, blackboard, and textbook, meaning only one unit could be covered per lesson.
 For example, some children who don't understand the graph of a quadratic function don't understand graphs at all, while others don't understand factorization or arithmetic operations.
 The causes vary from child to child.
 Addressing these diverse causes is difficult through teacher's mouth and textbook lessons alone.
 By leveraging the power of digital technology, for example, using software called AI Drill, if a student gives an incorrect answer, the cause can be analyzed from vast amounts of past data and presented to the teacher.
 We believe that by being able to identify the cause to a certain extent for each child, we will be able to provide individually optimized learning.